 Millerstown is a prestigious development of large, well designed family homes located on the Maynooth Road beside the Royal Canal.
 A well positioned site, convenient to the multitude of amenities in Maynooth and Kilcock, only a 5 minute drive to Maynooth University, it is also within easy access to Dublin City centre by road or rail.
 A well positioned site, convenient to the multitude of amenities in Maynooth and Kilcock, it is also within easy access to Dublin City centre by road or rail.

-Millerstown has been developed by McGarrell Reilly Group, known for their high quality workmanship and attention to detail.
+Millerstown has been developed by McGarrell Reilly Group, who have an outstanding reputation for their high quality workmanship and attention to detail.

 The advantages of being so close to the array of amenities and facilities at Maynooth and Kilcock cannot be underestimated.
 There are excellent transport links, primary and secondary schools, Maynooth University, shops, hotels, restaurants, cafes, sports clubs, leisure facilities, parks and employment centres; there is also a Greenway connecting Maynooth with Kilcock.
 An extended park and ride for the train station in Kilcock has opened, offering convenience for local users.